Approximate tensorization of the relative entropy for noncommuting conditional expectations: Introduction

+Note that, at infinite temperature, the conditional expectations are selfadjoint with respect to the Hilbert-Schmidt inner product, a property referred to as \textit{symmetric} in \cite{gao2018fisher,bardet2021group}.
+Under this condition, in \cite{gao2017strong}, a different extension of (SSA) was proposed.
+In our framework, the inequality derived in \cite{gao2017strong} leads to an AT$(1,d)$, which can be regarded as measuring the violation of the commutative square condition at infinite temperature.
+On the other hand, our strong approximate tensorization constant $c$ can be regarded as a finite temperature relaxation of the case $c=1$ in \cite{gao2017strong}.

+The first AT$(c,d)$ inequality that we obtain is presented in \Cref{HSAT}, where we use the change of measure argument from \cite{junge2019stability} in order to directly connect the previous AT$(1,d)$ inequality from \cite{gao2017strong} for symmetric conditional expectations to an AT$(c,d')$ inequality for the general case, where $c$ is a spectral quantity depending solely on the invariant states of the smallest algebra $\cM$ and $d'$ is proportional to $d$.
+In particular, whenever $d=0$, this results allows us to transfer strong approximate tensorization for symmetric conditional expectations to strong approximate tensorization for general conditional expectations.
+However, in this inequality the multiplicative constant cannot be related to the clustering of correlations constant $c_1$ in the case of interacting systems, and can be in general exponentially larger.
+Our main result, stated in \Cref{theo_AT_pinching}, precisely fills this gap.
+Moreover, the inequality reduces to the classical inequality of \cite{cesi2001quasi} for commutative algebras.

+In Section \ref{sec:dabies}, we apply the previous results on weak approximate tensorization to the context of lattice spin systems with commuting Hamiltonians.
+In particular, we show in \Cref{prop_classical_inftyT} that classical evolutions over quantum systems (termed embedded Glauber dynamics) satisfy AT$(c,0)$ with the same constant as in the classical case.
+As an independent but important result, we also prove in \Cref{theo_equal_cond}, that the conditional expectations associated to the heat-bath dynamics and Davies dynamics coincide.
+This, in particular, allows us to transfer various results of remarkable interest that have been proven in the past years for one of the dynamics to the other, and vice versa.

-As mentioned previously, our main application of these inequalities is in the context of mixing times of quantum lattice spin systems - although we expect these inequalities and their proof techniques to find other applications in quantum information theory.
-In \cite{cesi2001quasi}, Cesi used his inequality in order to show the exponential convergence in relative entropy of classical Glauber dynamics on lattice systems towards equilibrium, independently of the lattice size.
-In a forthcoming paper, we will make use of the approximate tensorization inequality to show similar convergences for dissipative quantum Gibbs samplers.
+\paragraph{Applications:} As mentioned previously, the main application of these inequalities is in the context of mixing times of continuous-time local Markovian evolutions over quantum lattice spin systems - although we expect these inequalities and their proof techniques to find other applications in quantum information theory.
+In \cite{cesi2001quasi}, Cesi used his inequality in order to show the exponential convergence in relative entropy of classical Glauber dynamics on lattice systems towards equilibrium, independently of the lattice size, in the form of a positive MLSI constant (defined in Section \ref{subsec:application_MLSI}).
+In a subsequent paper \cite{capel2020modified} that appeared after the first version of the current manuscript, we made use of the approximate tensorization inequality to show similar convergences for dissipative quantum Gibbs samplers.

+Moreover, in this paper we illustrate the potential of these techniques in the aforementioned context of mixing times by estimating the MLSI constant whenever the generator of the dynamics is constructed from Pinching onto a pair of different, orthonormal bases.
+Additionally, we use our main results in approximate tensorization to obtain new entropic uncertainty relations in Section \ref{subsec:uncertainty_relations}.